Associate of Science in Nursing - Bridge Pathway Option (AF13) Degree

 - Course challenge exams(s) scores will be averaged and count 45%, and

 - Health Care Management Degree core course GPA will count 35%.

 A student who earns a D or F in any two nursing semesters will be dismissed from the ASN Program and will not be eligible for readmission, including attempts at outside colleges.

 The ASN Program does not accept transfers directly into RNSG courses.

 The Higher Education Opportunity Act (HEOA) requires all colleges to notify students and prospective students of all program costs for which they will be responsible.
 Students will be responsible for the following expenses.
 Most of these requirements must be completed prior to the beginning of clinical or laboratory activities.

-- Graduation Application Fee: $40 (if student participates); Print diploma fee: $10
+- Graduation Application Fee $40 (if student participates); Print diploma fee $10 and cover is $10.

 - Immunizations/Laboratory Tests

 - MMR vaccination: $64

 - Rubella titer: $20